Common-Longitudinal-ICU-data-Format/CLIF-sipa-model-training/config/README.md

 ## Configuration

 1. Rename `config_template.json` to `config.json`.
 2. Update the `config.json` with site-specific settings.
 You can add or remove attributes based on project requirements.
+    -   Please ensure that `file_type` is written as ".parquet" or ".csv".

 Note: the `.gitignore` file in this directory ensures that the information in the config file is not pushed to github remote repository.